-The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.
+The best way to find a cheap train ticket from Paris to Barcelona is to book your journey as far in advance as possible and to avoid traveling at rush hour.

 This is the last train of the day.